omoteesquare/MY-DATA-ANALYSIS-DOCUMENTATION-/README.md

 ### Tools used

-Microsoft Excel
+ - Microsoft Excel
  i.
 For data cleaning
- 11. Data processing
+ ii.
+Text Extraction
  iii.
+Data processing
+ iv.
 Statistical analysis
- iv.
+ v.
 Data virtualization

+ - SQL- Structured Query Language for querying Data
+ - Power BI
+ - GitHub for Portfolio Building

  ### Data cleaning and preparation
  In the initial phase of data cleaning and preparation, i did the following action

  1. Data loading and inspection